Skip to main content

 Introduction

-Microorganisms can cause both chronic and acute diseases, both of which if left untreated can lead to death.
+Microorganisms can cause acute and chronic diseases that, if left untreated, can lead to death.
 Infections with the Human Papillomavirus (HPV) can cause cancer of the cervix, vagina, vulva, penis, anus, and throat.
 Modern vaccines against HPV can prevent over 90% of these cancers.
-The bacteria H. pylori can, in some people, cause stomach illness (such as severe chronic gastritis and ulcer) which can lead to stomach cancer.
-The Coxsackie virus, through binding to receptors on cardiac myocytes, can cause heart disease (acute myocarditis and cardiomyopathy), and ultimately death.
+The bacteria H. pylori can, in some people, cause stomach illness (such as severe chronic gastritis and ulcers), which can lead to stomach cancer.
+The Coxsackie virus, through binding to receptors on cardiac myocytes, can cause heart disease (acute myocarditis and cardiomyopathy) and ultimately death.

-Acute microbial diseases that occur immediately after infection can cause epidemics and pandemics (worldwide epidemics).
+Acute microbial diseases can cause epidemics and pandemics (worldwide epidemics).
 Everyone has experienced the COVID-19 pandemic caused by the SARS-CoV-2 coronavirus.
-Johns Hopkins estimates as of 3/10/23 (end of their data collection), that there were about 677 million reported cases of Covid-19 and about 6.9 million deaths.
-The WHO estimates that just for the first two years of the pandemic (2020 and 2021), there were 14.83 million excess deaths globally, 2.74 times more than the number or reported death (5.42 million) from the virus.
-Machine learning models suggest that there have been closer to 20 million excess death through the end of March 2023, as shown in Figure \(\PageIndex{1}\) below.
+Johns Hopkins estimates, as of 3/10/23 (end of their data collection), that there were about 677 million reported cases of COVID-19 and about 6.9 million deaths.
+The WHO estimates that, for the first two years of the pandemic (2020 and 2021), there were 14.83 million excess deaths globally, 2.74 times the number of reported virus deaths (5.42 million).
+Machine learning models suggest that there have been more than 20 million excess deaths by the end of March 2023, as shown in Figure \(\PageIndex{1}\) below.

 Figure \(\PageIndex{1}\): https://ourworldindata.org/excess-mortality-covid

 The data from Johns Hopkins suggest that the average mortality rate was about 1% (deaths/infections).
-If there have been 20 million cases (based on excess deaths) out of a world population of 8 billion, the mortality rate was close to about 0.25% for the entire world.
+If there were 20 million cases (based on excess deaths) out of a world population of 8 billion, the mortality rate would be nearly 0.25%.

 Figure \(\PageIndex{2}\): Life expectancies since 1750

-Note the small drop in 2020 in the United State was caused by the Covid-19 pandemic with some contribution from opioid-associated deaths.
-The graph is dominated by a stunning decline in 1918 due to the 1918 Flu Pandemic (also historically and inaccurately named the Spanish flu).
+Note that the small drop in 2020 in the United States was caused by the COVID-19 pandemic, with some contribution from opioid-associated deaths.
+The graph is dominated by a stunning decline in 1918, driven by the 1918 Flu Pandemic (historically and inaccurately known as the Spanish flu).
 The large drop in life expectancy in Sweden in 1772-1773 was probably attributed to the Russian plague epidemic of 1770–1772, also known as the Plague of 1771.
-Figure \(\PageIndex{3}\) below shows a history of pandemics back to the Antonine Plague of 165-180 CE.
-In viewing the figure, remember that the numbers of deaths are estimates at best, especially for the historically early pandemics.
+Figure \(\PageIndex{3}\) below shows a history of pandemics from the Antonine Plague of 165-180 CE.
+When viewing the figure, remember that the death counts are estimates at best, especially for the early pandemics.

 Figure \(\PageIndex{3}\): Visualizing the History of Pandemics.
 Attribution Visual Capitalist. https://www.visualcapitalist.com/his...ics-deadliest/

-The graphic misses another key plaque in world history, the Plaque of Athens, which hit the city from around 430 BCE - 427 BCE, during which up to 25% of the city's population died.
+The graphic omits another key plague in world history: the Plague of Athens, which struck the city from around 430 BCE to 427 BCE, during which up to 25% of the city's population died.
 Smallpox has emerged as a possible candidate for that outbreak.

 Figure \(\PageIndex{4}\): What were the death tolls from pandemics in history?
 Saloni Dattani (2023) - “” Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/historical-pandemics'

-The Black Death (also called the Bubonic Plague) was caused by the bacterium, Yersinia pestis.
+The Black Death (also called the Bubonic Plague) was caused by the bacterium Yersinia pestis.
 Humans usually get the bubonic plague after being bitten by a rodent flea that is carrying the plague bacterium or by handling an animal infected with the plague (notice the bold letter B to help you remember Black, Bubonic, Bacterium, Bite).
 The Black Death/Bubonic Plagues derives its name from the fact that many had black tissue from gangrene.
-Large buboes, and inflammatory swellings of lymphatic glands, especially in the groin or armpit, were common.
-Another variant caused by Y. pestis is the Pneumonic Plague, caused by breathing particles containing Y. pestis into the lungs, which leads to death from pneumonia and its complications.
+Large buboes and inflammatory swellings of lymphatic glands, especially in the groin or armpit, were common.
+The pneumonic plague is a variant caused by Y. pestis.
+The disease spreads when particles containing Y. pestis are inhaled into the lungs, leading to death from pneumonia and its complications.
 That was more infectious since it could be spread from person to person.
 Modern antibiotics are used to treat the plague, which still occurs.

-Measles: A disease not shown in the figure is measles, which probably has killed upwards of 200 million people throughout time.
-It emerged from a viral infection, rinderpest, which infects cattle, deer, and buffalo.
-In 2021 there were 128,000 deaths out of 9 million cases worldwide, even though there is a highly effective vaccine.
-Vaccinations have decreased since the Covid-19 pandemic.
-Since it is one of the most infectious viruses known, and one contract leads to life-long immunity, a large population (250,00-500,000) is needed for it to self-sustain.
-The most recent analysis of historical sequences suggests that it emerge (jumped to humans) around the 6th century BCE, around the time when cities of high enough population formed to allow its emergence.
-Measles is caused by an RNA virus, and since RNA is much more labile than DNA, few historical traces of the measles virus are available.
-The oldest one is from 1911 and it was from this and newer viruses that a phylogenetic RNA tree using a molecular clock model was constructed that led to the 6th century BCE time of emergence.
-Cities with a critical number of people for sustaining an emergence existed about 300 BCE in North Africa, India, China, Europe, and the Near East.
-A disease similar to measles was mentioned by Rhazes (Persia, 10th century CE).
-Past pandemics of unclear etiology could be attributed to measles, but it's difficult to know for sure given the difficulty in differentiating measles from other diseases.
+Measles: A disease not shown in the figure is measles, which has probably killed upwards of 200 million people throughout time.
+It emerged from rinderpest, a viral infection that affects cattle, deer, and buffalo.
+In 2021, there were 128,000 deaths out of 9 million cases worldwide, even though there is a highly effective vaccine.
+Vaccinations have decreased since the COVID-19 pandemic.
+Since it is one of the most infectious viruses known, and one contract leads to life-long immunity, a large population (250,00-500,000) is needed to self-sustain.
+The most recent analysis of historical sequences suggests that it emerged (jumped to humans) around the 6th century BCE, when cities of sufficient population formed, allowing its emergence.
+An RNA virus causes measles, and since RNA is much more labile than DNA, few historical traces of the measles virus are available.
+The oldest one is from 1911, and it was from this and newer viruses that a phylogenetic RNA tree was constructed using a molecular clock model, leading to a time of emergence in the 6th century BCE.
+Cities having a critical number of people to sustain an emergence existed about 300 BCE in North Africa, India, China, Europe, and the Near East.
+Rhazes (Persia, 10th century CE) mentioned a disease similar to measles.
+Past pandemics of unclear etiology could have been due to measles, but it isn't easy to know.

-Influenza: The genome of the influenza virus consists of 8 separate segments of ssRNA, much like the human genome resides on 23 different "segmented" chromosomes.
-Because its genome consists of RNA, past traces of it that point to its origin is lacking.
-The human influenza virus arose from swine (causing swine flu) and birds (avian flu).
+Influenza: The influenza virus genome consists of 8 separate segments of ssRNA, much like the human genome, which resides on 23 different "segmented" chromosomes.
+Because its genome consists of RNA, there are no traces of its past origin.
+The human influenza virus arose from swine (causing swine flu) and from birds (causing avian flu).
 Hippocrates wrote of a disease with similar symptoms in 412 BCE.
-In 1357 an epidemic called “influenza di freddo,” or cold influence, swept Florence, Italy.
-The influenza RNA genome and transcribed proteins are shown in Figure \(\PageIndex{5}\) below.
+In 1357, an epidemic called “influenza di freddo,” or cold influence, swept Florence, Italy.
+Figure \(\PageIndex{5}\) below shows the influenza RNA genome and transcribed proteins.

 Figure \(\PageIndex{5}\): Influenza RNA genes and their protein products.
 Ahmed Mostafa, Elsayed M. Abdelwhab, Thomas C. Mettenleiter, and Stephan Pleschka - mdpi.com/1999-4915/10/9/497/htm, CC BY 4.0, https://commons.wikimedia.org/w/inde...curid=92987475

-The hemagglutinin (H) membrane protein, responsible for viral binding to host cells, and neuraminidase (N), required for the exit of newly replicated viruses and hence viral propagation, are especially key in understanding past and future pandemics.
-There are 18 different subtypes of H and 11 subtypes of N comprising 4 different types of viruses (A-D) with A and B being the most common.
-The main types in circulation in 2022 were types A (H3N2) and B (H1N1).
+The hemagglutinin (H) membrane protein, responsible for viral binding to host cells, and neuraminidase (N), required for newly replicated viruses to exit the cell and propagate in other cells, are especially key in understanding past and future pandemics.
+There are 18 subtypes of H and 11 subtypes of N, comprising four types of viruses (A-D).
+A and B are the most common.
+The main types circulating in 2022 were A (H3N2) and B (H1N1).

-Since the genome consists of RNA replicated by a RNA polymerase, which does not have proofreading functions, mutations occur on viral replication.
-This leads to slow changes in viral protein sequence and structure, called antigen drift, and hence to viruses less recognized by the host immune system.
-This is why new influenza vaccines are formulated each year (through a process that requires growing the virus in eggs).
+Since the RNA genome is transcribed by an RNA polymerase that lacks proofreading, mutations occur during viral replication.
+This leads to slow changes in viral protein sequence and structure, called antigen drift, and, in turn, to viruses that are less recognized by the host immune system.
+This is why new influenza vaccines are formulated yearly (which requires growing the virus in eggs).

 Large-scale pandemics occur through antigen shifts.
-This occurs when an animal such as a pig gets infected with an avian virus, a not unlikely occurrence given the co-farming of these animals in many places in the world.
-Newly replicated pig viruses could then contain some avian viral segments, which when transmitted to humans could produce lethal disease since they have no immunological memory in the host to produce an immediate immune response.
-Analyzes show that the horrific 1918 flu pandemic was caused by an avian influenza virus.
-An ancestral virus from the late 1880s is related to the horse (equine) H7N7 and equine H3N8 as well as to birds, humans, and swine viruses, and was the likely precursor of the 1918 flu virus.
-This ancestral virus led to a global change in the avian influenza virus which contributed most of the RNA segments to the 1918 pandemic.
-Smaller pandemics in the last half of the 20th century were likely caused by quick replacements of H3N2 and H1N1 genes leading to evolutionary fitness and ease of transmission.
-We should be on guard as there is an ongoing, worldwide highly virulent avian flu (H5N1) pandemic in wild birds and domestic poultry that has jumped to some animals, including humans who handle infected birds.
+This occurs when an animal, such as a pig, becomes infected with an avian virus, a not-unlikely occurrence given the co-farming of these animals in many places worldwide.
+Newly replicated pig viruses could then contain some avian viral segments, which, when transmitted to humans, could cause lethal disease because the host lacks immunological memory to mount an immediate immune response.
+Analyses show that an avian influenza virus caused the horrific 1918 flu pandemic.
+An ancestral virus from the late 1880s is related to the horse (equine) H7N7 and H3N8 viruses, as well as to bird, human, and swine viruses, and is likely the precursor of the 1918 flu virus.
+This ancestral virus led to a global shift in avian influenza, contributing most of its RNA segments to the 1918 pandemic virus.
+Smaller pandemics in the last half of the 20th century were likely caused by the rapid replacement of H3N2 and H1N1 genes, leading to increased evolutionary fitness and enhanced transmission.
+We should be on guard as there is an ongoing, worldwide, highly virulent avian flu (H5N1) pandemic in wild birds and domestic poultry that has jumped to some animals, including humans who handle infected birds.

 The hemagglutinin protein, homotrimer (3 identical protein subunits), MW 220,000, is the most abundant protein on the viral surface.
 Only three have adapted to humans in the 20th century, giving pandemic strains H1 (1918), H2 (1957), and H3 (1968).
 Three recent avian variants (H5, H7, and H9) can jump directly to humans but have low human-to-human transmissibility.